Seelengrab/Supposition.jl/docs/src/Examples/target.md

 end
 ```

-which results in Supposition.jl finding the _sole_ counterexample in a comparatively
+which results in Supposition.jl finding the _sole_ counterexample in (compared to all 2^64
-very small number of inputs:
+bitpatterns of `Float64`) very few attempts:

 ```@example singulartarget
-Supposition.num_testcases(sr)
+Supposition.statistics(sr)
 ```

 In more complex situations where you don't have a very clear goal to minimize or